 - Pseudonaja affinis – spotted brown snake, or dugite

-- Pseudonaja aspidorhyncha – shield-snouted brown snake
+- Pseudonaja aspidorhyncha – strap-snouted brown snake

 - Pseudonaja guttata – speckled brown snake, spotted brown snake